-I recently saw a Facebook post that got my attention because I once struggled with it too.
+I saw a Facebook post that got my attention because I once struggled with it.
 The post read “LEARN TO BE OKAY WITH PEOPLE NOT KNOWING YOUR STORY.
 YOU HAVE NOTHING TO PROVE TO ANYONE.”

-It comes a time when we must stop struggling emotionally with others’ opinions that cannot save us from eternal damnation.
-My encouragement for you is to not allow others to make you feel uncomfortable when you choose not to share your story.
+It comes a time when we must stop struggling emotionally with others’ opinions that cannot get us from earth to glory.
+My encouragement to you is not allow others to make you feel uncomfortable when you choose not to share your story.
 Be thankful if they become upset.
 Why?
-Their action just revealed potential gossipers, whispers, backbiters and word twisters who do not have your best interest in mind.
+Their action reveals potential gossipers, whispers, backbiters and word twisters who do not have your best interest in mind.

-I am not naïve, and very much aware of those disliking me for whatever reasons Satan have put in their minds.
-But we have to get to a point of understanding other peoples’ feelings and opinions are not our problems.
-It is part of their story between them and God.
-But we make it part of our story if we are bothered by them.
-Even with this knowledge, I still remain who I am seeking approval of the Lord for my actions, thoughts and deeds. “…Go in peace.
+I am not naïve, nor am I as trusting, as I once were.
+Are you?
+We must get to a point of understanding other people’s feelings and opinions are not our problems.
+It is part of their story and is between them and God.
+Unfortunately, sometimes we make it part of our story when we allow it to disturb our peace.
+We must be vigilant of the daily war for our soul; and at all cost, we must remain who we are in the Lord and seeking only His approval. “…Go in peace.
 [My] journey has the LORD’s approval.” –Judges 18:6

-Remember, if you want to live, look up, not at others.
-Followers of Christ are subjected to everything He went through making Christianity a not so easy journey.
+Remember, if you want to live look up at God, not at others.
+Followers of Christ are subjected to everything Jesus went through making Christianity a not so easy journey.
 Therefore, do not let distractions waste your valuable time on anything contrary to your walk with the Lord.

-“A perverse person stirs up conflict, and gossip separates close friends.” –Proverbs 16:28“
+“A scoundrel plots evil, and on their lips it is like a scorching fire.
+A perverse person stirs up conflict, and a gossip separates close friends.”
+(Proverbs 16:27-28)